LouisCE/warrior-path/README.md

 The site uses a curated collection of imagery designed to reflect the spirit of martial arts.
 Images were chosen from Google Images to represent:

 - **Juniors and Seniors** training in a focused, welcoming environment.
-- **Striking arts** like Muay Thai and Boxing, with photos showing pad work and form.
+- **Striking arts** like Muay Thai and Boxing, with photos showing form.
-- **Grappling arts** like Wrestling and Brazilian Jiu Jitsu, displaying movement and control.
+- **Grappling arts** like Wrestling and Brazilian Jiu Jitsu, displaying positional technique and control.

-All images were resized and compressed for performance.
-Where appropriate, Bootstrap’s responsive classes and custom CSS ensured that visuals scale naturally across devices without causing layout issues or horizontal scrolling.
+I combined Bootstrap’s responsive classes with custom CSS to ensure that visuals scale naturally across devices without causing layout issues or horizontal scrolling.

-Images complement the tone of each section and provide immediate visual context for the training styles available.
+Images complement the tone of each section and nicely portray the training styles available.

 ### Responsiveness